 Dr. Janice Unruh Davidson is a professor in the Doctor of Nursing Practice degree program at Chamberlain College of Nursing.
 She is a nationally recognized Fellow of the American Academy of Nurse Practitioners and National League for Nursing Academy of Nursing Education Fellow.
-With nearly 35 of experience in the healthcare industry, Dr. Davidson holds national board certification as a nurse informaticist, family nurse practitioner, nurse executive advanced and nurse educator.
-Her research has been presented in nearly 100 venues globally, and she has authored more than 40 publications including refereed journal manuscripts, book chapters, administrative studies, monographs and multimedia contributions.
+With nearly 35 years of experience in the healthcare industry, Dr. Davidson holds national board certification as a nurse informaticist, family nurse practitioner, nurse executive advanced and nurse educator.
+Her research has been presented in over 100 venues globally, and she has authored more than 40 publications including refereed journal manuscripts, book chapters, administrative studies, monographs and multimedia contributions.
 Her works have been further cited in more than 30 national and international publications.

 Dr. Davidson holds a Doctor of Philosophy in nursing from Texas Woman’s University, a Doctor of Nursing Practice from Chamberlain College of Nursing, and bachelor’s and master’s degrees in nursing from Wichita State University.
 As an academic and career advisor, Dr. Davidson has directed over 100 doctoral dissertations, theses, and graduate evidence and graduate evidence based practice-change projects in nursing.

 Dr. Patricia Fedorka is a professor for the Doctor of Nursing Practice degree program at Chamberlain College of Nursing.
 Prior to joining Chamberlain, she was an associate professor in the School of Nursing at Robert Morris University and concurrently a part-time staff nurse in labor and delivery within the West Penn Allegheny Health System in Pittsburgh.
 Her previous experience includes more than 20 years as an instructor and assistant professor in the School of Nursing at Duquesne University in Pittsburgh.